-Figure 5: The PivPart160 particle generator

-Recommended working liquids:
+Figure 7: The PivPart40-Dry particle generator Recommended working liquids:

-Typical seed materials include corn oil, olive oil, DEHS, and silicone or paraffin oil.
-Corn oil is frequently used in wind tunnel applications at atmospheric pressures and temperatures, as it is inexpensive and produces micron-sized droplets.
+Typical seed materials include vegetable oil, DEHS, and white mineral oil.
+Vegetable oil is frequently used in wind tunnel applications at atmospheric pressures and temperatures, as it is inexpensive and produces micron-sized droplets.
 Olive oil has a higher flash point or decomposition temperature, and is the liquid of choice for many internal combustion engine flows.
 DEHS is frequently used for filter testing and laser anemometry.
-Where operation at very high temperatures, and reduced pressures is required, silicone vacuum fluids are preferred.
-These liquids were developed for use in vacuum diffusion pumps and combine very low vapour pressure with high flash points and surface tension and cinematic viscosities similar to the vegetable oils.
-Only DEHS (CAS-No. 122-62-3) has been investigated for DSEAR/ATEX compliance.
+Where operation at very high temperature, and reduced pressures is required, silicone vacuum fluids are preferred.
+These liquids were developed for use in vacuum diffusion pumps and combine very low vapor pressure with high flash points and surface tension and cinematic viscosities similar to the vegetable oils.
 Safety considerations:

-Working Back Pressure The atomizer is designed using standard 16 bar pressure components and is certified for operation up to 1 bar maximum working backpressure.
-For applications at higher pressure, PivTec can produce specialized seeders to the customer specification.
+Working Back Pressure The atomizer is designed using standard bar pressure components and is certified for operation between -0.1 bar minimum and 2.5 bar maximum working backpressure.
 Aerosol Inhalation Working liquids for the atomizer are chosen for the droplet size range they produce in conjunction with their evaporation rates.
-Droplets are typically produced in the size range 0.5-5.0 μm.
+Droplets are typically produced in the size range 0.5-5.0 μ m.
 Since these are easily inhaled, the seed material and operational procedures should also be chosen with regard to toxicity, possible allergic reaction and irritation.
 The user should refer to COSH data sheets for the liquids being used (or in the USA, OSHA) for the relevant hazard information and handling/ventilation requirements.
 Safety data for DEHS can be found at distributors web-sites e.g. WWW.Merck.de (CAS-No. 122-62-3).
 In general, the seeder should be used in well-ventilated areas.
 Forced ventilation is preferred to eliminate seed build up in confined areas.
-If this cannot be achieved, then personnel should wear appropriate respiratory filters for the droplet size range being produced.
+If this cannot be achieved, then personnel should wear appropriate respiratory filters for the droplet size range being produced Operated at Its maximum seed production rate, the device will atomize liquid at rates of approximately 1 mm3s-1.
 For many experiments, the seed is not required continuously and in these cases the total volume of seed material ejected is very small.
-For typical work in smaller facilities, the generator will be in operation for the order of 100 seconds, so that in a single run the total quantity of seed ejected is no more than 0.1ccm.
+For typical IC engine work, the seeder will be in operation for the order of 100 seconds, so that in a single run the total quantity of seed ejected is no more than 0.1ccm.
 This should be borne in mind when considering environmental requirements for filtering exhaust or ventilation flows from experimental areas.
 Static Electricity If combustible liquids are used in the seeder, precautions should be taken to avoid static electricity and the risk of explosion.
 In extreme cases anti-static tubing may be desirable from the output of the seeder to the experiment.